pallets/click/docs/commands-and-groups.rst

 Lazily Attaching Commands
 --------------------------
-Most examples so far have attached the commands and to a group immediately, but commands may be registered later.
+Most examples so far have attached the commands to a group immediately, but commands may be registered later.
 This could be used to split commands into multiple Python modules.
 Regardless of how they are attached, the commands are invoked identically.

 .. click:example::